 Guest post by Andrew Mayne

-"Too much choice can be a bad thing-not just for the
+"Too much choice can be a bad thing-not just for the individual, but for society."

 Pop quiz, was the above statement made by?

 B. Scientists in an upcoming issue of Psychological Science